-The Python code follows PEP8 and PEP257 docstring style, with black formatting, and is guided by the Zen of Python.
+The Python code follows PEP8 and PEP257 docstring style, guided by the Zen of Python.

-Practically, coding style is enforced with several command line tools including ruff, flake8 (with plugins), and shfmt (for the formatting bash scripts), run via the tool pre-commit.
+Practically, coding style is enforced with several command line tools including ruff (which implements a faster version of black) and flake8 (with plugins) run via the tool pre-commit.